What is the HAT?

 Book Your FREE Consultation

-Why do you have to sit for the HAT 2023?
+Why do you have to sit for the HAT admissions test?

 Most of the applicants to the University of Oxford have great personal statements, great references from their teachers and school, as well as stellar grades.
 Hence, with so many qualified applicants competing for the limited positions at Oxford, it can be difficult for the admissions tutors to choose between well-qualified candidates.
-Furthermore, applicants would not only come from different schools, but they would also come from different education systems worldwide.
-Hence, the HAT is one way Oxford uses to differentiate between candidates.
+Furthermore, applicants not only come from different schools, but they also come from different education systems worldwide.
+Hence, with the history aptitude test Oxford tutors uses to differentiate between candidates.

 What is a good HAT score?

-The HAT aims to test candidates’ skills, instead of their substantive historical knowledge.
-Hence, this means that no prior knowledge of any specialist texts or historical knowledge is required before taking the test.
-It is designed such that the applicants would find it equally challenging, regardless of their school syllabus or the level of examinations that they have been taking, so as to allow candidates to not have an unfair advantage depending on the texts that they have studied previously.
+The Oxford History admissions test aims to test candidates’ skills, instead of their substantive historical knowledge.
+Hence, this means that you don’t require prior knowledge of any specialist texts or historical knowledge before taking the test.
+It is such that the applicants would find it equally challenging, regardless of their school syllabus or the level of examinations that they have been taking.
+This allows candidates to not have an unfair advantage depending on the texts that they have studied previously.

-During the test, candidates would be given an unseen source and are required to provide thoughtful interpretations about it without being given any prior knowledge about its context.
+During the HAT acceptance test, candidates would be given an unseen source and are required to provide thoughtful interpretations.
+The test doesn’t provide any prior knowledge about its context.
 It aims to test the following attributes and skills:

 • the ability to read carefully and critically;